Bellingham Assault and Battery Lawyers – Plaintiff

 How much do I have to pay to pursue a claim?

 There are no upfront costs or fees paid by our clients to pursue an assault or battery claim as we provide representation on a contingency fee basis for personal injury cases.
 While you will not incur any attorney fees if you do not win your case, Washington law requires clients to reimburse the law firm for out-of-pocket expenses.
 Our firm advances out-of-pocket costs for our assault and battery clients and does not require our clients to pay any of these costs up front.
-When cases are concluded with a monetary recovery, our firm is repaid out of the recovery for the out-of-pocket costs we have advanced.
+When cases are concluded with a monetary recovery, our firm is repaid for the out-of-pocket costs we have advanced with a percentage of the settlement.